 Lorel Toscani of Pennsburg got married just seven months after meeting her future husband, Alessandro.
 Today, they’re wedded for 47 years.
 They celebrate regularly with trips to see Alessandro’s family in Italy.
 But one trip four years ago brought concern.

 “I found something high up on my breast; it almost felt like a bone,” Lorel says.
-Concerned, she reached out to her obstetrician/gynecologist at Grand View Health, Elizabeth Hamilton, MD, with Grand View OB/GYN Associates, who sent her to see breast surgical oncologist Monique Gary, DO, Medical Director of Grand View Health’s Oncology Program.
+Concerned, she reached out to her obstetrician/gynecologist at Grand View Health, Elizabeth Hamilton, MD, with Grand View Health OB/GYN, who sent her to see breast surgical oncologist Monique Gary, DO, Medical Director of Grand View Health’s Oncology Program.

 Toscani had Stage 2 invasive lobular carcinoma.
 “It’s hard to find because it doesn’t show up well on mammograms, ultrasound, PT scan or MRI,” Dr. Gary says.
 A biopsy eventually detected Lorel’s malignancy.